 Is anyone else singing that Alanis Morisset song in their head?
-Whether you are planning an elopement or a 250 person wedding in New York City with venue staff, you need to have a backup plan in case it rains on your wedding day.
+Whether you’re planning an elopement or a 250-person wedding in New York City with venue staff, you need a backup plan in case it rains on your wedding day.
 Think clear skies and perfect light are the only formulae for a perfect wedding day?
 Think again.
 Here is a couple who took full advantage of a snowy day in New York.

 My cameras are water-resistant, and after living in New York for eight years, I’ve shot countless sessions in the rain.
-Regardless of the weather remember that you are marrying the person of your dreams and it’s going to be the best day no matter what.
-Regardless of the weather remember that you will be with the person you love and I promise it will be a fun adventure!
+Regardless of the weather, remember that you are marrying the person of your dreams, and it will be the best day no matter what.
+Regardless of the weather, remember that you will be with the person you love, and I promise it will be a fun adventure!
 Also, you’ve got options, and I’d love to share my expertise!
-Finding public space that’s indoors in New York City is a bit tricky, but it can be done.

 Here are my top 9 ways to beat the rain on your NYC wedding day:

 1. Your Hotel

 This is the most convenient option when it rains.
 Many hotels in New York City are designed so beautifully, and if you stay there, the chances of me shooting portraits in the space are very high.

 Outside: This is definitely one of my favorite go-to spots.
 There are two stunning covered archways, and they are open to lovely natural light.
 It’s the perfect nook for a small ceremony and is also great for portraits or family photos on a rainy wedding day.

 Inside: No weddings are allowed inside the New York Public Library unless you have a permit.

 One major positive when it rains on your wedding day is that the park has fewer tourists.
 I can jump in a cab and get as close to the terrace as possible.
 From there you will have to walk with an umbrella to get underneath the arches.
 There’s plenty of room for guests.